-The access lists associated with this command must have been previously created and cannot be associated with any other protocol.
+The access lists associated to this command must be previously created and cannot be associated to any other protocol.

 The access lists are checked in the order in which they were linked to this command.

 If the route does not match an access list, or matches one classified as deny, the next access list configured in the entry is checked.